njw95/nus-devops/README.md

 #Remarks/Extra
-I have tested on another repo that consist of a Java Project (https://github.com/njw95/main)
+I have tested on another repo that consist of a Java Project (https://github.com/njw95/main) and was able to get Jenkins to work with it (Excluding running tests and deploying the jar file)